borbysh/coolmomentum/README.md

 • beta_2 is a cooling rate, being a Simulated Annealing parameter.
 Calculated as beta_2=(1-beta_1)^(1/S), where S is a total number of iterations.
 If beta_2=1 the momentum coefficient is constant and Simulated Annealing is not applied.

+In PyTorch:

-### Comparison with Adam and Momentum optimizers
+### Comparison with Adam and Momentum optimizers on CIFAR-10 with ResNet-20

-The comparison was done on CIFAR10 with ResNet-20, using [this](https://github.com/keras-team/keras/blob/master/examples/cifar10_resnet.py) keras code
+The comparison was done using [this](https://github.com/keras-team/keras/blob/master/examples/cifar10_resnet.py) keras code